yasuoki/120mmFanFilter/README.md

 If the bed has weak adhesion, print WingletA_S.stl and WingetB_S.stl with built-in anti-tip supports.
 <img src="img/winglet_s.jpg" width="60%">
 - Winglet B has a notch for fan wiring.
-Depending on the wiring path, usually three A's and one B are printed.
+Depending on the wiring path, usually A x3 and B x1 are printed.
 <img src="img/winglet_ab.jpg" width="60%">

 # BOM